LAS VEGAS REVIEW JOURNAL

 LAURA B. FITZPATRICK, CURRENT CLARK COUNTY TREASURER

-FORMER STATE SENATOR DAVID PARKS
+FORMER STATE SEN. DAVID PARKS

 Experience that works